Hodge correlators: The Hodge correlator twistor connection

-It does not depend on the choice of the forms $\beta_i$.
-Indeed, if $\widetilde \beta_i$ is a different choice, then the restriction of $\widetilde \beta_i - \beta_i$ to the fiber curve is a closed harmonic form there, and hence is zero.
-Here we used in a crucial way the fact that the fibers are smooth complex projective curves, and so there are canonical harmonic representatives for $H^1$ given by holomorphic/antiholomorphic forms.
-When $k=1$ it is the defined earlier Hodge correlator map.
+When $B$ is a point, we recover the Hodge correlator map from Definition 2.6.
+In this case the form (\ref{12.15.13.1}) does not depend on the choice of forms $\alpha_{F_j}$.
+Indeed, if $\widetilde \alpha_{F_j}$ is a different choice, then the restriction of $\widetilde \alpha_{F_j} - \alpha_{F_j}$ to the fiber curve is zero.
+Indeed, the fibers are smooth complex projective curves, and so there are canonical harmonic representatives for $H^1$ given by holomorphic/antiholomorphic forms.
+The same is true for the components of the Hodge correlator which are functions on the base.
+In particular, this is the case in the crucial for us case when $T$ is a plane trivalent tree, as we will see in Proposition \ref{12.16.15.1}.

-3mm The Hodge correlator map (\ref{X,S}) is $\pi^*C^{\infty}_{B(\C)}$-linear by construction.
-Therefore, dualising, it can be viewed as an element